Chart Color Schemes

 Population

-Population growth drivers in Mulgrave are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mulgrave are slightly above average based on AreaSearch's ranking of recent, and medium term trends

 Mulgrave's population is approximately 21,303 as of November 2025.
-This figure represents an increase of 1,414 people, a 7.1% rise since the 2021 Census which reported a population of 19,889.
-The change is inferred from the estimated resident population of 20,981 in June 2024 and an additional 269 validated new addresses since the Census date.
-This results in a population density ratio of 1,987 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Mulgrave's growth rate positions it within 1.8 percentage points of the national average (8.9%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 91.2% of overall population gains during recent periods.
+This figure represents an increase of 1,414 people since the 2021 Census, which reported a population of 19,889.
+The growth is inferred from ABS estimated resident population data of 20,981 in June 2024 and validated new addresses since the Census date.
+This results in a population density of 1,987 persons per square kilometer, higher than the national average assessed by AreaSearch.
+Mulgrave's 7.1% growth rate since the census is within 1.8 percentage points of the national average of 8.9%, indicating strong growth fundamentals.
+Overseas migration contributed approximately 91.2% of overall population gains recently.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections released in 2024, with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, the area is projected to expand by 4,788 persons based on the latest population numbers, recording a gain of 21.0% in total over the 17-year period.
+Future population dynamics project above median growth, with Mulgrave expected to expand by 4,788 persons by 2041 based on latest annual ERP population numbers, reflecting a total gain of 21.0% over the 17 years.

 Frequently Asked Questions - Population